-The Transit Finance Working Group (TFWG) serves as the forum for discussing TCP and other transit programming issues.
+The Transit Finance Working Group (TFWG) serves as the forum for discussing the TCP Process and Criteria, the TCP POP, and other transit programming issues.
 Each transit operator in the MTC region is responsible for appointing a representative to staff the Transit Finance Working Group (TFWG).
 The TFWG serves in an advisory capacity to the MTC Partnership Technical Advisory Committee (PTAC).
-All major programming-related decisions are to be reviewed with PTAC.
-In general, the MTC Programming and Allocations Committee and the full Commission take action on the TCP and any other transit-related funding programs after the TFWG and PTAC has reviewed them.
+All major policy revisions and programming-related decisions are to be reviewed with PTAC.
+In general, the MTC Programming and Allocations Committee and the full Commission take action on the TCP Program and any other transit-related funding programs after the TFWG and PTAC has reviewed them.